mcds-cmu/11634/s24/syllabus/index.md

 **Grading Methodology**

-*Score Normalization:* Our grading process begins with the normalization of scores using statistical techniques to calculate the mean and variance.
+Our grading process begins with the normalization of scores using statistical techniques to calculate the mean and variance.
 Individual grades are determined based on the standard deviations from the mean.

 **Exceptional Performance Recognition**